DoD Cybersecurity Strategy and FFYE Spending

 The DoD Cybersecurity Strategy https://www.fifthdomain.com/dod/2018/09/19/department-of-defense-unveils-new-cyber-strategy/ stresses nine key points.
-Are you aligning your spending with these objectives?
+With the end of FFYE looming, are you aligning your spending with these objectives?

 1. Using cyberspace to amplify military lethality and effectiveness